Toddler Night Waking: Common Reasons & How to Fix It

 I wrote a whole series on nightmares and night terrors here, so I won’t go into too much detail here, but nightmares obviously can wake up toddlers.
 After their imagination starts to really blossom, they become more aware of the world, develop reasoning skills, and start to put together that we are mortal (i.e. we can die), and things start to scare them.
 Also, disruptions or stress at home can cause nightmares too.

 The main thing to do is try to talk to him during the day about what might be scaring him and also make him feel safe and secure in his room and bed.
-A nightlight like this one really helped my son feel more comfortable.
+A nightlight really helped my son feel more comfortable.
 He didn’t have any nightlight until around 2 or 2 1/2 years old after he transitioned to a toddler bed when we were pregnant with #2.
 I did have to cover it up 85% with a washcloth because it was too bright.
 LOL!

 All situations are unique and there could be other causes of night wakings, but these are the main reasons.
 Typically, once they are toddlers, they don’t need any feedings in most cases.
 If you need help on dealing with your toddler night waking, I encourage you to get our free guide, Toddler Sleep Secrets, or consider purchasing our comprehensive e-Book on toddler sleep, The 5-Step System to Better Toddler Sleep.
-You can also contact me.
-I’d love to help!
+You can also contact us.
+We’d love to help!

 How is your toddler sleeping?